Joe Theismann: Personal life

-Theismann fathered three children – Joseph Jr., Amy, and Patrick – with his first wife, the former Shari Brown.
-Soon after Theismann's injury, the couple divorced in 1984, after which Theismann began a seven-year relationship – including a brief engagement – with television personality Cathy Lee Crosby.
+Theismann and his first wife, the former Shari Brown, had three children: Joseph Jr., Amy, and Patrick.
+The couple divorced in April 1985, seven months before Theismann's injury in November 1985, after which Theismann began a seven-year relationship – including a brief engagement – with television personality Cathy Lee Crosby.
 Early in 1991, Crosby sued for $4.5 million, touching off a counter suit.
 The suits were settled several months later.

 His second marriage, to former Miss Connecticut winner and Miss America contestant Jeanne Caruso, ended in divorce after three years in 1995.
 Theismann was ordered to pay nearly $1 million of marital property and $3,500 a month in alimony.

-In 1996, Theismann married Robin Smith, a self-described "country girl from Memphis."
+In 1996, Theismann married Robin Smith.
 They have homes in Virginia, Tennessee, and the Florida Panhandle.
+In 1975 he founded Theismann's Restaurant and Bar in Bailey's Crossroads, Virginia, later expanding to a chain of five restaurants in the DC-Baltimore area.
+Now the restaurant has a single location in Alexandria, Virginia.

 Awards

 Theismann received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Tom Landry in 1983.

 Theismann was inducted into the New Jersey State Interscholastic Athletic Association Hall of Fame in 1997.

 In 2011, Theismann was inducted into the New Jersey Hall of Fame.

 On September 5, 2014, Theismann was honored by the Ride of Fame as they christened a double decker sightseeing bus in Washington DC dedicated to him and his achievements.